jerryyangy/jerryyangy/README.md

 ### About me

+- 🔥 A cloud architect and technologist
-- 🌱 Industrial business digitalization, AI transformation, data insights & visualization
+- 🌱 Industrial business digitalization, AI transformation,
 - 🔭 I’m currently in Hong Kong